-A research team led by Prof. HUANG Qunying from the Hefei Institutes of Physical Science of the Chinese Academy of Sciences (CAS), in collaboration with the Institute of Material Research of CAS, recently conducted a study on the evolution of interfacial microstructure and oxides in China Low Activation Martensitic (CLAM) steel via hot compression bonding.
+A research team led by Prof. HUANG Qunying from the Hefei Institutes of Physical Science of the Chinese Academy of Sciences (CAS), in collaboration with the Institute of Metal Research of CAS, recently conducted a study on the evolution of interfacial microstructure and oxides in China Low Activation Martensitic (CLAM) steel via hot compression bonding.

 The results are published in Materials Characterization.